ZahraAlaali/Jo3aan/README.md

 ***

 ### ***Description***
-#### This project is a food ordering web application that connects restaurant owners, customers, and drivers through a simple and interactive platform..
+#### This project is a food ordering web application that connects restaurant owners, customers, and drivers through a simple and interactive platform.
-#### Restaurant owners can manage their restaurants and menus, customers can browse items, add them to a cart, and place orders, and drivers can view ready orders and pick up the ones suitable for them.
+#### Restaurant owners can manage their restaurants and menus, customers can browse items, add them to a cart, confirm payment, place orders, and track them, and drivers can view ready orders and pick up the ones suitable for them.

 ***